-Taking Over Another's Loan Makes Sense for Some Home Buyers
+Taking Over an Existing Loan Makes Sense for Some Homebuyers

-Mortgage loan assumptions were a popular financing option in the 1970s and 80s but fell out of favor thereafter.
+Mortgage loan assumptions were a popular financing option in the '70s and '80s but later lost their popularity.
 Real estate appreciation was strong during the latter time period.
-Unfortunately, the market dipped in 1991 and crashed in 2008.
-Before that time, lender requirements were more lenient and many buyers took out 80/20 combo loans, which helped contribute to the 2008 collapse of the housing market.
+Before the housing market crashed in 2008, lender requirements were more lenient and many buyers took out 80/20 combo loans, which contributed to the collapse of the market.

 Why Some Buyers Prefer a New Loan Over a Mortgage Loan Assumption

-Part of the reason why loan assumptions were not utilized during the late 1980s and early 1990s was because during the boom years, sellers had too much equity and buyers didn't have enough cash to bridge the gap between the loan and sales price.
-Many sellers were unwilling to do owner financing.
+- Too much equity.
+Part of the reason why loan assumptions were not utilized during the late '80s and early '90s was because during the boom years, sellers had too much equity and buyers didn't have enough cash to bridge the gap between the loan and sales price.
+This meant many sellers were unwilling to do owner financing.

-Another reason that loan assumptions fell by the wayside for decades was because buyers usually could get a lower interest by taking out a new loan than by assuming the existing loan.
+- Low interest rates.
+Another reason that loan assumptions fell by the wayside for decades was because buyers usually could get a lower interest rate by taking out a new loan instead of assuming the existing loan.
 It made little financial sense to assume a 7 percent loan when the bank down the street offered 5 percent.

 The climate needs to be right for a mortgage loan assumption.
-There are generally three types of loans that allow assumptions: FHA loans and VA loans and bank portfolio loans.
+There are generally three types of loans that allow assumptions: FHA loans, VA loans and bank portfolio loans.
 Other loans typically call for payment in full in the event the home is sold to another buyer.
-Sometimes, buyers take title subject to and do not assume the loan.
-Buying a home subject to can be risky.
-Before considering a loan assumption:
+Sometimes, buyers purchase a home "subject to" — which can be risky — and do not assume the loan.
+But before you get an assumable mortgage, considering the following:

+- Compare interest rates.
 When interest rates are higher than the existing loan's interest rate, it could make financial sense to assume the existing loan at a lower interest rate.
 The difference in a monthly payment on $200,000 at 5 percent versus 7 percent is $257 a month.
-Over 5 years, that's a savings of $15,420.
+Over five years, that's a savings of $15,420.

-Because of federal TRID requirements, lenders are required to give borrowers an estimate of closing costs, called a loan estimate.
-The loan estimate spells out all the costs associated with obtaining a mortgage.
+- Compare loan fees.
+Because of federal TRID requirements, lenders are required to give borrowers a Loan Estimate, which is an estimate of closing costs.
+The Loan Estimate spells out all the costs associated with obtaining a mortgage.
 Generally speaking, buyers pay a lot more in loan fees to obtain a new loan than it costs to assume an existing loan.
 The difference could be several thousand dollars or more.
 Ask the bank to give you a statement containing its loan assumption fees.